Thinklab-SJTU/ML4CO-Bench-101/README.md

 ⭐ [Awesome-ML4CO](https://github.com/Thinklab-SJTU/awesome-ml4co), a curated collection of literature in the ML4CO field, organized to support researchers in accessing both foundational and recent developments.

-⭐ [ML4CO-Kit](https://github.com/Thinklab-SJTU/ML4CO-Kit), a general-purpose toolkit that provides implementations of common algorithms used in ML4CO, along with basic training frameworks, traditional solvers, data generation tools, and I/O utilities.
+⭐ [ML4CO-Kit](https://github.com/Thinklab-SJTU/ML4CO-Kit), a general-purpose toolkit that provides implementations of common algorithms used in ML4CO, along with basic training frameworks, traditional solvers and data generation tools.
 It aims to simplify the implementation of key techniques and offer a solid base for developing machine learning models for optimization problems.

 ⭐ [ML4TSPBench](https://github.com/Thinklab-SJTU/ML4TSPBench): a benchmark focusing on exploring the TSP for representativeness.
 It offers a deep dive into various methodology designs, enabling comparisons and the development of specialized algorithms.